-Budgeted cost: £ 2,990
+Budgeted cost: £750

-Activity Evidence that supports this approach Challenge number(s) addressed Improve the quality of social and emotional (SEL) learning.
+Activity Evidence that supports this approach Challenge number(s) addressed Improve the quality of social and emotional (SEL) teaching and learning.
 SEL approaches will be embedded into routine educational practices and supported by professional development and training for staff.
-There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life (e.g., improved academic performance, attitudes, behaviour and relationships with peers): EEF_Social_and_Emotional_Learning.pdf (educationendowmentfoundation.org.uk) 1, 5, 6 Introduction of Jigsaw PSHE Programme - January 2022 - £360 Purchase of a DfE validated Systematic Synthetic Phonics programme to secure stronger phonics teaching for all pupils.
-Little Wandle SSP Programme - £750 Challenge Books (Harper Coliins) £167 Phonics approaches have a strong evidence base that indicates a positive impact on the accuracy of word reading (though not necessarily comprehension), particularly for disadvantaged pupils: Phonics Toolkit Strand Education Endowment Foundation EEF 2, 5, 6 Enhancement of our maths teaching and curriculum planning in line with DfE and EEF guidance.
-Accessing Maths Hub resources and CPD (Mastering Number training).
-(2022/2023) onwards The DfE non-statutory guidance has been produced in conjunction with the National Centre for Excellence in the Teaching of Mathematics, drawing on evidence-based approaches: Maths guidance KS 1 and 2.pdf (publishing.service.gov.uk) 3, 6
+Jigsaw PSHE Programme - 2023/24 (£360 paid for by FWS) There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life (e.g., improved academic performance, attitudes, behaviour and relationships with peers): EEF Social and Emotional Learning.pdf (educationendowmentfoundation.org.uk) 1 Staff CPD Training through DfE validated Systematic Synthetic Phonics programme to secure stronger phonics teaching for all pupils.
+Little Wandle SSP Programme £750 Phonics approaches have a strong evidence base that indicates a positive impact on the accuracy of word reading (though not necessarily comprehension), particularly for disadvantaged pupils: Phonics Toolkit Strand Education Endowment Foundation EEF 2, 5